hyekalhitech/ArcherRTL8832AU/README.md

 ## Special Thanks To the Developer and the contributor who ACTUALLY make this works !

-Equine Tracker comes with a wide range of features tailored for horse care:

 - **<a href="https://github.com/lwfinger">lwfinger</a></p>**   : For Creating The Driver On Linux
 - **<a href="https://github.com/dovandung">dovandung</a></p>** : For Sharing the line code that need to change (To make Injection mode Working!).
 - **<a href="https://github.com/JeCuRoz">JeCuRoz</a></p>**     : For sharing the injection code patch !

-For a detailed guide on using these features, refer to our [User Manual](docs/user-manual.md).

 ## Installation Guide